13 Tactics to Prevent a Heated Price Negotiation

 - Tactics: Use appropriate tactics and countermeasures to advance your positions.
 Learn to recognize “tricks” or manipulative tactics that may be used against you, and understand collaborative tactics you can use to help advance the deal.

-With an understanding of negotiation principles and thoughtful planning, Reps can come into a negotiation with more confidence, better options and the ability to trade value instead of discount on price.
+With an understanding of negotiation principles and thoughtful planning, Reps can come into a negotiation with more confidence, better options, and the ability to trade value instead of discounting the price.
 These principles provide the backbone of a successful negotiation.

 About Ray Makela